Skip to main navigation Skip to search Skip to main content

 Biography

-In May 2020, I joined Northumbria University’s Department of Geography and Environmental Science as a Lecturer in Human Geography.
-Prior to this, I held research and teaching fellow positions at Lancaster University, the University of York, and the University of Tuebingen (Germany).
-I completed my PhD in Human Geography at Durham University in 2017.
+Peter joined Northumbria University’s Department of Geography and Environmental Science in May 2020.
+Prior to this, he held research and teaching fellow positions in the sociology department at Lancaster University, the business school at the University of York, and the institute for political science at the University of Tübingen (Germany).
+He completed his PhD in Human Geography at Durham University in 2017, supervised by Professors Ben Anderson and Louise Amoore.

 Publications